25 Critical Questions

 Let's start by understanding what we're dealing with.
 A termination letter for misconduct is a formal document that an employer issues to an employee to inform them of their dismissal due to inappropriate behavior or actions that breach company policy.
 Think of it as a necessary breakup letter in the professional world – it's not fun for anyone, but sometimes, it's just got to be done.

-Craft Your Letter with Care
+How to Write a Termination Letter: Craft Your Letter with Care

 Drafting a termination letter is more than just putting your thoughts on paper.
 It requires a blend of legal precision, factual clarity, and a dash of human touch.
 Here are the key elements that every termination letter should include: